Joe McCarthy (baseball manager): Team success

 McCarthy frequently battled a drinking problem; he was known for going on "benders" that lasted a week or more.
 His alcoholism ended his tenure with the Yankees early in the 1946 season: By late May, the Yankees were already six games behind the Boston Red Sox.
 After the Yankees lost two straight to Cleveland, a drunken McCarthy chewed out pitcher Joe Page for spending too many nights out late.
 After failing to show up during a series with the Detroit Tigers, he returned to his farm in Amherst, New York, near Buffalo, and resigned by telegram.

 After spending the 1947 season away from the game–his first season out of baseball since 1919–McCarthy returned in 1948 as manager of the Red Sox when longtime manager Joe Cronin accepted a promotion to general manager.
 On the first day of spring training, McCarthy arrived in an open-collared shirt.
-Knowing that Ted Williams almost never wore a tie, McCarthy said he was willing to set aside his longstanding rule requiring his players to wear ties at all times, saying, "If I can't get along with a .400 hitter, they ought to fire me right now."
+Knowing that Ted Williams almost never wore a tie, McCarthy said he was willing to set aside his longstanding rule requiring his players to wear ties when off the field, saying, "If I can't get along with a .400 hitter, they ought to fire me right now."

 In the 1948 season he managed the Red Sox to a 96–59 record; however, Boston fell short of the pennant when they lost in the 1948 American League tie-breaker game to the Cleveland Indians 8–3.
 The following year, the Red Sox led the Yankees by one game with two to play, but the Yankees beat the Red Sox in those final two games to win the pennant, the first of ten for Casey Stengel.
 Boston finished 96–58, one game behind New York.

 The Red Sox started the 1950 season slowly; by late June, they were 31–28, eight games out of first.
 On June 21, McCarthy didn't show up for a game against the Chicago White Sox, leading to speculation that he was drinking again.
 McCarthy insisted he would remain in the dugout; but Cronin suspected that McCarthy had lost his competitive fire, and persuaded him to resign.
 In 24 seasons as a major league manager, McCarthy never managed a team to a losing record.